OEUG99/Knowledge-Garden/pages/Assembler.md

 			  Any literals used in the program are added to the literal table (if one exists) and the necessary machine instructions are added to the object code.

-			  During phase 2, checks for errors that were not
+			  During phase 2, checks for errors that were not detectable in Phase 1, such as undefined symbols, are also done.
+If the assembler detects an error, it generates an error message.

+			  At the end of phase 2, the assembler produces the final machine language program (also known as the OBject Program), which is written out to the Object program file.
+Additionally, if the assembler is meant to p
 	-